cheef000/iso8583.info/README.txt

 Chrome browser preferred to use.
 The others are checked with minimal compatibly.

 Offline command line tools might be requested and represent as windows or linux binaries.
-Binaries will not request any additional software installations if it is not a part of specific tool requirement.
+Binaries will not require any additional software installations if it is not a part of specific tools or libraries.

 You should have minimal software and financial services background to better understand the theme.
 In other case, please request for support.
 We will be glad